Azure/azure-relay-bridge/CONFIG.md

 to the local machine's "hosts" file.
 The `--cleanhosts` option removes all entries added by `--addhosts`.

+The `connection_string` property is optional and overrides the global settings if supplied.

 ### RemoteForward properties

 The following properties are defined for RemoteForward.
 RemoteForward is a list